megatron-github/Search-Engine-Optimization/README.md

 To run old tweet searching engine
 ```
+cd py
 python starter_code.py
 ```

 To run new tweet searching engine
 ```
+cd py
 python improved_code.py
 ```

-To test and time the tweet searching engines
+To see test results and times of the tweet searching engines
 ```
+cd py
 python testing.py
 ```